thunderBiscuit/blog/posts/gpg-part1.md

 sub   rsa1024 2019-09-14 [E]
 ```

 We now have a key pair available to us for the tasks below.
-The `--list-key` command outputs some meta information about the key, as well as a fingerprint—the `0E94A26389C61705D08560DFE8C2F3D9893479A7` part.
+The `--list-key` command outputs some metadata (?) about the key, as well as a fingerprint—the `0E94A26389C61705D08560DFE8C2F3D9893479A7` part.
 The fingerprint is a hash of the public key, and can therefore be used for identification.

 #### Exporting and Importing Keys

 To verify the validity of your signature on data or encrypt messages destined for you, other users will need to have your public key information.
-We can export our public key to a file using the following command, and then simply share the file with anyone we wish.
+We can export our public key to a file using the following command, and then simply share the file with anyone we wish:

 ```
 gpg --export --armor MrAnderson > MrAndersonPubKey.asc
 ```

-Once you have someone's public key file, you'll need to import it into your keyring before being able to use it.
+Once you have someone's public key file, you'll need to import it into your keyring before being able to use it:

 ```
 gpg --import MorpheusPubKey.asc